babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

 ```
 At the beginning, the `ConsultationMethod` had indeed 2 cases.
 This may be trivial here without big consequences however that not always a case and a lie may cost us many of hours.

-"Cross-files" comments are even more dangerous to become a lie at some point.
+"Cross-files" comments are even more likely of becoming lies at any given point.
 Consider the following comment:
 ```
 /// Make the booking confirmation screen.
 The created screen would always refetch
 /// the appointment from the backend.